#TheBachelor Countdown to Arie Special Is ABC's Early Christmas Gift For 'Bachelor' Fans

 The Bachelor fans are getting an early holiday gift from ABC.
-Several weeks before Arie Luyendyk’s season premieres, the network will air a one-hour special appropriately named, Countdown to Arie.
+Several weeks before Arie Luyendyk’s season premieres, the network will air a one-hour special, appropriately named, Countdown to Arie.

 When Arie was introduced as the Season 22 Bachelor in September, many fans had no idea who he was.
 The 36-year-old race car driver was the runner-up on Emily Maynard’s season of The Bachelorette in 2012, so fans who started watching the reality TV dating show within the past two or three years, Arie Luyendyk wasn’t a familiar name, like Ben Higgins or Nick Viall.

 In an effort to get Bachelor Nation excited for Arie’s debut, ABC decided to create a pre-Bachelor special that will air in December.
-And if that’s not enough help fans get to know the guy who has been dubbed “The Kissing Bandit,” the network recently made Emily Maynard’s season of The Bachelorette available for viewing on ABC’s online site.
+And if that’s not enough to help fans get to know the guy who has been dubbed “The Kissing Bandit,” the network recently made Emily Maynard’s season of The Bachelorette available for viewing on ABC’s online site.

 According to WBAY, Chris Harrison will host the one-hour special starting at 8 p.m.
 ET on December 11.
 The show will feature a “behind-the-scenes look at Arie Luyendyk Jr.’s life, his family and his love of racing.”